2nd tenure: Emefiele promises economic saboteurs hell – The Sun Nigeria

-Central Bank of Nigeria (CBN) Governor, Mr Godwin Emefiele on Friday said his second tenure will consolidate on the economic growth already recorded, even as he promised economic saboteurs hell.
+Central Bank of Nigeria (CBN) Governor, Mr Godwin Emefiele, on Friday said his second tenure will consolidate on the economic growth already recorded, even as he promised economic saboteurs hell if they do not repent from throwing spanners into the wheel of progress.

-Speaking in Nsukka where he bagged a honorary doctorate degree in business administration , the CBN Governor expressed joy that the country was out of recession.
+Speaking in Nsukka where he bagged an honorary doctorate degree in business administration, the CBN Governor expressed joy that the country was out of recession, assuring that the building blocks of growth will be carefully laid to ensure the country regains its withered economic glory.

 He said: “If you don’t respect the economic policies of this country, and you fall short of our economic policies as an economic saboteur, you will be dealt with.